ten4z/clock-application/README.md

 Works with Python3 Class and Local time from current Operation System

-Has a .exe compressed file to standalone applycation
+Compile and run to load a standalone applycation